jozue06/jozue06/README.md

 ### Hi there 👋

-**jozue06** is ✨ _special_ ✨
+**jozue06** is ✨ _special stuff_ ✨

-Here are some ideas to get you started:
+Here are some ideas to get your stuff started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on ... stuff
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ... stuff
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on ... stuff
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with ... stuff
-- 💬 Ask me about ...
+- 💬 Ask me about ... stuff
-- 📫 How to reach me: ...
+- 📫 How to reach me: ... stuff?
-- 😄 Pronouns: ...
+- 😄 Pronouns: ... stuff
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: ... stuff

 ## Personal